 Completely relieved, we hustled to get on the plane, and with an A-section boarding pass, I easily snagged a window seat on the Southwest flight.
 I stared out the window as the plane sped down the runway and took off into the sky, and I smiled as I watched the sun slowly dip below the clouds, turning the horizon a rosy pink.
 The sunset view was a nice perk of the delayed flight!

-That’s definitely my kind of cookie!
+That’s definitely my kind of cookie! 😉

 Hint: The difference between white whole wheat flour and regular whole wheat flour is similar to the difference between red and green grapes.
 Same health benefits, just a different color and slightly different taste!

+Cornstarch.
 That might sound like a strange ingredient for cookies… It’s generally used to thicken sauces and soups!
-However, cornstarch (like this!) is also a great addition to your cookies.
+However, cornstarch is also a great addition to your cookies.
 This is because it absorbs moisture (just like in sauces!), which keeps your cookies nice and soft.
 It also prevents the formation of really long gluten strands.
 Long gluten strands create a really tough texture… So adding the cornstarch helps keep these cookies chewy instead!

 To combat that issue, you’ll use half honey and half liquid stevia.
 Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!), and it’s also highly concentrated.
-You just need ½ teaspoon—and that definitely prevents us from adding too much liquid to this cookie dough!
+You just need ½ teaspoon — and that definitely prevents us from adding too much liquid to this cookie dough!

+Chocolate chips.
 Yes, I actually learned some nerdy things about chocolate chips that I want to share with you!
-I actually use a combination of dark chocolate chips (I love these!) and miniature chocolate chips (I’m obsessed with these!) in these healthy chocolate chip cookies.
+I actually use a combination of dark chocolate chips (I love these!) and miniature chocolate chips (I’m obsessed with these!) in these honey chocolate chip cookies.
 The dark chocolate chips provide a big burst of chocolate, while the mini chocolate chips ensure that every bite contains at least one morsel of chocolate.

 But I’m getting ahead of myself…